Readit News logoReadit News

 I also have an SSR app for the homepage which required some dynamic functionality.
 Basic Node app hosted in a Cloudflare worker essentially for free, hitting the App Runner hosted API for data.

-aosaigh · a year ago
+aosaigh · 2 years ago

 Interesting.
 Did you migrate to a serverless architecture or was your app serverless from the start?

-TobbenTM · a year ago
+TobbenTM · 2 years ago

 It was serverless from the start, although there isn't a whole lot of serverless unique code in it, apart from some event handler bootstrapping to handle SQS triggered Lambdas.
 Everything else is just standard .Net that would look the same no matter where it's hosted.
 Huge fan of separating infrastructure concerns from the rest of the app to not lock yourself in so much.

-tmitchel2 · a year ago
+tmitchel2 · 2 years ago

 Snap, I'm using CDK to set it all up too which makes everything pretty easy to manage.

-qeternity · a year ago
+qeternity · 2 years ago

 Rancher k8s + Helm charts for HA services (Redis Sentinel + Patroni Postgres).
 Nightly snapshot backups + streaming Postgres WAL segments to S3.